Moroccan expedition: Departure to Morocco

-The Danish flotilla
+Danish flotilla

 In 1843, the Danish corvette Flora, under Captain Paludan, received a secret order to travel down to Morocco with a small fleet in an attempt to end the annual tribute to the sultan.
 The flotilla was later joined by the brig Set Croix from the Caribbean the same year and also by the frigates Geifon, under HGF Garde, and Thelis under H. Aschehoug in 1844.
 Also present was the cutter brig Merkurius.

-However, even with such a force, negotiations with Abd al-Rahman of Morocco remained at a standstill.
+However, negotiations with Abd al-Rahman of Morocco remained at a standstill.
 This forced Christian VIII to ask the Swedes for their aid in their expedition in 1843.
-Sweden-Norway was also being extorted for money by the Barbary pirates at this and was therefore willing to contribute to the military pressure put upon Morocco to end their own annual payment of tributes.
+Sweden-Norway was also being extorted for money by the Barbary pirates and was therefore willing to contribute to the military pressure put upon Morocco to end their own annual payment of tributes.
 In the of spring 1844, after his accession to the Swedish and Norwegian thrones, King Oscar I agreed to dispatch the Swedish Navy to aid Denmark in their expedition.
 The decision to join the expedition was made partly do reports from Swedish-Norwegian consul Ehrenoff that the Moroccans had mobilized a Brigg and a schooner.
 The Swedish feared that these vessels would be used against Swedish merchants and thus took action to prevent this.